Last Updated on May 24, 2022

 You’ll also notice that there are plenty of outdoor things to do in Fayetteville too, including the awesome Cape Fear Botanical Garden.
 CFBG is one of the most beautiful botanical gardens you’ll find in North Carolina.

-Since you probably know Fort Bragg is right around the corner, you can expect there to a lot of patriotic pride in Fayetteville.
+Since you probably know Fort Bragg is right around the corner, you can expect there to be a lot of patriotic pride in Fayetteville.
 That is an understatement, as you’ll find when visiting any of their veteran-owned breweries and related businesses.

 As you’ll see, there are plenty of ways to support the servicemen and women of Cumberland County and in surrounding counties.

-You can also learn about military history up close at the US Airborne and Special Operations Museum.
+You can also learn about military history up close at the US Army Airborne and Special Operations Museum.

 77 miles | 1 hour 15 minutes